Effective Date: June 01, 2018

 Please note that we have a separate marketing and communications team which has access to the data stored in MailChimp.
 The rest of the team does not have access to these tools or the data stored and processed there.

 When you fill out contact forms on the site we only collect the data requested in the form.
-If you contact us using one of the various “contact buttons” we provide on our website we’ll only collect your email address.
-We will not share your information with any third party outside of our organization, other than as necessary to fulfill your request.
+If you contact us using one of the various “contact buttons” we provide on our website, we’ll only collect your email address.
+We will not share your information with any third party outside of our organization, other than as necessary to fulfil your request.
 Your email may be stored in our email servers.
 If you want us to delete your email you always have the option to ask us to.
-We will not store your information in any other way, unless you want us to.
+We will not store your information in any other way unless you want us to.